Get

 How Can I Help My Cat Cope with Grief?

 No cat parent wants to see their cat grieving, but how can you help your grieving cat?
-Luckily, there are many ways.
+Luckily, there are many ways, but first ensure your cat gets checked out by a vet, to rule out any underlying health issues.

 They are as follows:

 • Spend more quality time with your cat.
-Try to engage your cat to play with you or allow your cat to snuggle with you if that’s something he desires.
+Try to engage your cat to play with you or allow your cat to snuggle with you if that’s something they desire.
 You can also keep your cat’s favorite treats handy; just take care not to overfeed your cat.

-• Make sure your cat has entertainment when you’re gone, such as leaving out a favorite toy or supplying him with a new scratching post.
+• Make sure your cat has entertainment when you’re gone, such as leaving out a favorite toy or supplying them with a new scratching post.

 • Reinforce good behavior and ignore negative behavior.
-A mourning cat will probably vocalize more, and you should resist giving a treat to show this behavior is not acceptable.
+A mourning cat may vocalize more, and you should resist giving a treat to show this behavior is not desirable.

 • Be more affectionate with your cat and shower them with lots of love.

-• Invite a favorite person of your cat (if he has one) to spend quality time with.
+• Invite a favorite person of your cat (if they have one) to spend quality time with.
 If your cat has a four-legged companion, by all means, have that companion over to spend time with your grieving cat.

 • Give it ample time before you replace your lost furry companion.
 Doing it too soon may produce negative results for your grieving cat.